 If your dog chews wood regularly, it’s only understandable that you might be concerned.
 Usually, the reason behind this behaviour is your dog is bored – although other dogs do treat themselves to wood trims due to anxiety or even through instinct.

 In the case of puppies, chewing can help those erupting teeth come through a little less painlessly!

-As you can imagine, a dog chewing on wood isn’t ideal and you may need to know how to stop a dog chewing wood.
+As you can imagine, a dog chewing on wood isn’t ideal and you may need to know how to stop a dog from chewing wood.

 You could swap in a chew toy, a treat or two, or even use deterrent spray.
 Of course, these are all great solutions, but what’s the root cause of a dog eating wood?